mjg211/article_code/README.md

 Contains:

-- gs_poisson.R: R function to recreate the results from the paper.
+- skellam_R.R: R code to recreate the results from the paper;
+- skellam_Rcpp.cpp: Rcpp code to search for the globally-optimal designs.
+Used by skellam_R.R.

 --------------------------------------------------------------------------------------------------------------
 mjg211/article_code/Group Sequential Crossover Trial Designs with Strong Control of the Familywise Error Rate/